Leader of Alderney: Historical role

 After the office of Governor of Alderney was abolished, the Judge of Alderney assumed the role of leader of Alderney as the highest ranking appointed representative of the Crown on the island.
 The Judge of Alderney was the leader of Alderney as well as the head of Alderney's judiciary.
-This lasted up until the Second World War when Alderney and the rest of the Channel Islands were occupied by Nazi Germany and the leadership of Alderney was assumed by German officials.
+This lasted until the Second World War when Alderney and the rest of the Channel Islands were occupied by Nazi Germany and the leadership of Alderney was assumed by German officials.
 Most of Alderney's population had been evacuated and the Nazis used Alderney as a base to build the Atlantic Wall and the Alderney camps.
 Thus during the war, the concentration camp commandants and administrators took over as leaders of Alderney.

 When the Channel Islands were liberated, the Judge of Alderney regained leadership of Alderney.
 However, by 1947 less than 50% of Alderney's population had returned to the island.
 This led to the Parliament of the United Kingdom discussing what to do with Alderney as land ownership markers and official papers had been destroyed in the war and Alderney's economy was stagnating as a result of more than half of the islanders not returning.
 The United Kingdom's Home Secretary, Chuter Ede recommended "Guernseyfication" of Alderney.
 In 1948 His Majesty's Privy Council decided that Alderney would become a part of the Bailiwick of Guernsey again.
 Later in the year, both the States of Alderney and the States of Guernsey voted through the Alderney (Application of Legislation) Law which gave powers to the States of Guernsey in respect of certain "transferred services" in 1949.
 The law also provided for a democratically elected President of the States of Alderney to be the Leader of Alderney as the Judge of Alderney had been superseded as the representative of the Crown on Alderney by the Lieutenant Governor of Guernsey.